AWS Cloud Security

 AWS Shield is a managed Distributed Denial of Service (DDoS) protection that protects applications that are running on AWS infrastructure.
 AWS Shield delivers always-on detection and automatic inline mitigations that helps in minimizing application downtime and latency.
 AWS Shield consists of two tiers – Standard and Advanced.

 With Standard tier of AWS Shield, AWS resources are automatically protected from common DDoS attacks.
 High level of defense can be achieved easily by simply enabling AWS Shield Advanced protection for Elastic IP, Elastic Load Balancing (ELB), Amazon CloudFront or Amazon Route 53 resources using the management console or APIs.

-With the advanced tier of AWS Shield, you can write customized rules to overcome most sophisticated application layer attacks.
+With advanced tier of AWS Shield, you can write customized rules to overcome most sophisticated application layer attacks.
 These customized rules can be deployed quickly to mitigate DDoS attacks.

 AWS offers many security services and capabilities to improve privacy and control to network access including but not limited to:

 - Network firewalls built into

 - Amazon VPC and web application firewall such as AWS WAF allows you create private networks and control access to your applications and instances